jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Administrative-Data/USE-Organization-and-Location/USE-General-Practice.page.md

-<span style="font-size: 0.95em;">The generic structural hierarchy for general practice is illustrated below.
+<span style="font-size: 0.95em;">The generic structural hierarchy for general practice organisations and locations is illustrated below.
 In this case the `mainLocation` extension link distinguishes the main surgery from any other locations such as branch surgeries or mobile surgeries.
-In the worked example, the Amman Tawe Partnership practice has a main sugery plus two branch surgeries.</span>
+In the worked example, the Amman Tawe Partnership practice has a main surgery plus two branch surgeries.</span>

 <br />
 {{render:Diagrams-Admin-general-practice-hierarchies}}